burtonator/spinn3r-artemis-client-example/README.md

 Designing your parser
 ====================

-Here are some rules to design a parser that handles changes to our API moving forward.
+Here are some rules to design a parser / data importer that handles changes to our API moving forward.

 - The format will always be UTF8.

-- The JSON output will never change to another format unless it's another endpoint.
+- The JSON output will never change to another format unless it's on another endpoint.

 - You MUST handle additional fields.
 Just ignore them until you have a chance to review the documentation and see how they can benefit your application.